bstadie/rl_starter_kit/3-cluster-use-made-easy/README.md

 1. Generate new SSH key [here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent)
 2. Add the new SSH key to your git account [here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account)
-3. Turn on SSh agent forwarding.
+3. Turn on SSH agent forwarding.
 See [here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/using-ssh-agent-forwarding)

 Part 3 is the key step.
 This will set up an agent so that github authentication.
 You would then add the following to your config file